Fanizzi/Fanizzi/README.md

 ## I'm a Student and Developer :D

 - 🌱 I’m currently learning PHP, C#, WinForm, Xamarin and Python
-- 🥅 2022 Goals: Learn more about OOP/POO
+- 🥅 2022 Goals: Learn more about OOP
 - ⚡ Fun fact: I love to listen music and play video-games :3

 ### Languages and Tools: